Overview

 - issued_at timestamp

-This sealing prevents tampering, stale callbacks, and mix-ups with other providers/clients.
+Sealing the state prevents tampering, stale callbacks, and mix-ups with other providers/clients.

 4. App redirects to the provider